infinum/wordpress-handbook/Development environment setup/Xdebug.md

 XDEBUG_TRIGGER=yes PHP_IDE_CONFIG=serverName=WSL CLI SCRIPT
 ```

-Will correctly trigger a breakpoint and you can debug your script as before.
+will correctly trigger a breakpoint and you can debug your script as before.

 That is because from the PhpStorm's point of view, the WSL distribution is a server, so it needs to have the correct port mappings available so that it can connect the dots.